 New York City — For more than fifty years, the Harlem School of the Arts (HSA) has been a gathering place for students of all ages to explore art, music, and dance in an encouraging, supportive environment that draws on the rich arts traditions of its historic neighborhood.
-Early last year the Herb Alpert Foundation funded ‘The Renaissance Project’, an ambitious $9.5 million-dollar renovation designed to update the aesthetic and architectural footprints of the facility to meet the needs of Harlem’s next generation of artists and performers, as well as outfit the space with a performance space worthy of the talent that it has nurtured in the neighborhood for the last half century.
+Early last year the Herb Alpert Foundation funded ‘The Renaissance Project’, an ambitious $9.5 million-dollar renovation designed to update the aesthetic and architectural footprints of the facility to meet the needs of Harlem’s next generation of artists and performers, as well as update the school’s performance spaces to be worthy of the talent that it has nurtured in the neighborhood for the last half century.
 Imrey Studio LLC was retained to lead the physical and aesthetic re-design of the project.
-Recognizing that the new space would also need versatile, professional acoustic design, Herb Alpert personally recommended the Walters-Storyk Design Group (WSDG), a global acoustic architectural consulting and A/V integration firm, to lead the acoustic and A/V overhaul.
+Recognizing that the new space would also need versatile, professional acoustic design, Herb Alpert personally recommended WSDG (Walters-Storyk Design Group), a global architectural acoustics consulting and A/V integration firm, to lead the acoustic and A/V design.

 An oasis for the arts

-As detailed in a recent New York Times feature article, one of the most critical elements of the redesign was the transformation of the school’s main lobby into a multi-purpose performance space.
+As detailed in a recent New York Times feature article, one of the most critical elements of the redesign was the transformation of the school’s main lobby.
 The new 3,500 square-foot entrance of the HSA was conceived as a visual reflection of the school’s ongoing legacy; a welcoming space for aspiring artists that would realize the dreams of founder Dorothy Maynor.
-“HSA has always been an oasis on the inside, but that had never been fully reflected by our building’s exterior,” explained Eric Pryor, President of HSA.
-“To remain relevant within both our local community and the greater artistic community, the public needed to see who we are and what we do.”
+“HSA has always been an oasis on the inside, but that has never been fully reflected by our building’s exterior,” explained Eric Pryor, President of HSA.
+“To remain relevant within both our local community and the greater artistic community, the public needs to see who we are and what we do.”

 Maximizing the possibilities